samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Also, you will need to have Node.js and NPM installed in your development machine.
 If you don't have these tools yet, please, [read and follow the instructions on the official documentation to install Node.js](https://nodejs.org/en/download/).
 NPM, which stands for Node Package Manager, comes bundled into the default Node.js installation.

 Lastly, you will have to have access to a terminal in your operating system.
 If you are using MacOS X or Linux, you are good to go.
 If you are on Windows, you will probably be able to use [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) without problems.

+## React Introduction

+[React](https://reactjs.org/) is a JavaScript library that Facebook created to facilitate the development of [Single-Page Applications (a.k.a.
+SPAs)](https://en.wikipedia.org/wiki/Single-page_application).
+Since Facebook open-sourced and announced React, this library became extremely popular all around the world and gained mass adoption by the developer community.
+Nowadays, although still mainly maintained by Facebook, other big companies (like [Airbnb](https://www.airbnb.com/), [Auth0](https://auth0.com/), and [Netflix](http://netflix.com/)) embraced this library and are using it to build their products.
+If you check [this page, you will find a list with more than a hundred companies that use React](https://github.com/facebook/react/wiki/Sites-Using-React).

+In this section, you will learn about some basic concepts that are important to keep in mind while developing apps with React.
+However, you have to be aware that the goal here is not to give you a complete explanation of these topics.
+The goal is to give you enough context so you can understand what is going on while creating your first React application.

+For more information on each topic, you can always consult [the official React documentation](https://reactjs.org/).